Coastal History: Maine entrepreneurs do what comes naturally

 Burt Shavitz of Burt’s Bees fame should be an inspiration to those who still pick up hitchhikers, and to all the home crafters who slave over soaps and candles and give up their weekends to sell at craft fairs.
 His story should also serve as a warning to men about the wrath of a woman scorned.

-Burt was born Ingram Berg Shavitz to a Jewish family in Manhattan.
-After graduating high school in 1953, he Americanized his first name to Bert, while keeping the old family surname.
+Shavitz was born Ingram Berg Shavitz to a Jewish family in Manhattan.
+After graduating high school in 1953, he Americanized his first name to Burt, while keeping the old family surname.
 According to the Israeli newspaper Haaretz, he served in the U.S. Army and then became a photographer, taking gritty pictures of New York that appeared in Time and Life magazines.

 But Shavitz felt called by the simpler life, and moved to Maine to grow a beard and enjoy a hippie lifestyle.
 A friend gave him some beekeeping equipment, and he found a colony of bees living in a fence post.
 Soon he was selling honey on the side of the road.